 The Sony Xperia Z Ultra is a strange device.
 It's a technological marvel in many ways, delivering a big screen experience, with plenty of power in a package that's skinny, but waterproof.
 On the other hand, with 6.4-inches of full HD display (344ppi), it will be far too big for many to conventionally use as a phone.

 If it's size that matters, however, then the Sony delivers it.
 The display is very good, performing better than some of the displays in smaller Sony Xperia devices like the Z1.
-The downside is that the Z Ultra measures 179 x 92 x 6.5mm.
-It weighs 212g, just lighter than the HTC One max, and costs the same as HTC's device at £599.
+The downside is that the Z Ultra is huge, measuring 179 x 92 x 6.5mm and weighing 212g.
+It is thin, though, meaning it's lighter than the HTC One max and despite considerably more power than that handset it costs no more cash.

 Inside is a power Qualcomm Snapdragon 800 processor with 2GB of RAM.
 To help you get the most out of the display, it supports pens and pencils, so you can just pick one up and start scribbling.
-The software isn't as sophisticated as the Galaxy Note 3's S Pen support, but as a multimedia device, the Xperia Z Ultra delivers.
+The software isn't as sophisticated as the Galaxy Note 3's S Pen support, but as a multimedia device, the Xperia Z Ultra really does deliver.

 QUICK VERDICT: You'll either love the concept of a phone bigger than your head or you won't, and that's the bottom line here.
 But if it's the former you won't be disappointed, we just don't know how many people will fit into that category.
 The Sony Xperia Z Ultra is a marvel, but a marvel that might be limited in appeal.

 2. Nokia Lumia 1520